-Group based role assignments are well suited for handling large number of users that need similar roles.
-For example, it is a lot easier to create a group called "developers", configure this group with the required role and manage users in the group.
+Group based role assignments are well suited for handling a large number of users that need similar roles.
+For example, it is much easier to create a group called "developers", configure this group with the required role and manage users.

-Review detailed documentation on Groups for information on how to manage roles by group.
+Review detailed documentation on Groups for information on managing roles by the group.

 Manage Role Per User¶

 In some cases, it may be required to manage roles with a "per user" granularity.
-Follow the steps described below.
+Perform the below steps.

 - Login into the Web Console as an Org Admin